PatouTips/Patou-Tips/#60 Patou Tips (Financial UDF pack - Profitability of a project)/READ.md

 			            RETURN (Revenue_measure+Cost_measure+Investment_measure)*Yearly_Discount_Rate
 			```
-		lineageTag: 54807070-1228-46ed-8407-bbb2b6cacf2a
+		lineageTag: d6f573c3-0b78-4c6e-801f-535d904ab35b

-	/// Discount Factor (DF) is a valuation method that estimates, for each period of the project, the value of one euro adjusted for inflation or to a minimum expected return on the investment, this the "Discount Rate".
+	/// Discount Factor (DF) is a valuation method that estimates, for each period of the project, the value of one euro adjusted for inflation or to a minimum expected return on the investment, this the "Discounted Rate".
 The Discounted Rate is a decimal value representing a percentage.
 For example, 0.101 for 10.1%.
 Note: Entering the value of an investment helps determine the first year of the project.
-	function 'PatouTips.Finance.ProjectProfitability.DF' = ```
+	function 'DF.Patou.Tips' = ```

 			    (
 			        Investment_measure : expr,